 As representatives of one of history’s most influential and prolific photographers, The Irving Penn Foundation takes very seriously its responsibility to uphold and enhance the legacy of Irving Penn.

-The Foundation owns all of the copyrights owned by Mr. Penn at his death in 2009 and is the sole body authorized to license those copyrights.
-For historical reasons, selected Penn copyrights are owned by third parties and may be licensed for reproduction by them.
-If you are uncertain about the appropriate party to grant a license for the reproduction of a Penn photograph, the Foundation may be able to provide information to you.
+The Foundation owns all of the copyrights owned by Penn at the time of his death in 2009 and is the sole entity authorized to license those copyrights.
+For historical reasons, selected Penn copyrights are jointly managed by third parties and may be licensed for reproduction by them.
+If you are uncertain about the appropriate party to grant a license for the reproduction of a Penn image, the Foundation may be able to provide information to you.

-In order for us to process your request, kindly fill out the forms below as completely as possible so that we may evaluate your proposed use.
-Upon submission of your request, the Foundation will be in touch with you regarding your proposal.
-If you are unable to submit your request online, please email Matthew Krejcarek at firstname.lastname@example.org.
+In order for your request to be processed, kindly fill in the form below as completely as possible so that we may carefully evaluate your proposed use.
+If you are unable to submit your request online using the form, please email the details of the proposal to Matthew Krejcarek at firstname.lastname@example.org.

-The Foundation will review submitted information and, if we approve your request, prepare a written licensing agreement requiring the licensee’s signature and, where we issue an invoice, the payment of a royalty.
-Please note that this process typically takes up to two weeks and advance notice is required to properly facilitate permission.
+The Foundation will review submitted information and be in touch with you as quickly as possible—if your request is approved, a written licensing agreement will be issued.
+Please note that, due to the volume of requests received, this process of review typically takes up to three weeks and advance notice is required to properly facilitate permission.